ecmwf/cfgrib.jl/notebooks/workshops/intro/00-readme.md

 ### Installing cfgrib.jl

-Packages in Julia are usually installed by entering package mode (press `]` in the julia prompt on a newline) and simply running `] install https://github.com/RobertRosca/cfgrib.jl`, however as the aim is to dive a bit into the code it will be easier to install `cfgrib.jl` as a project instead.
+Packages in Julia are usually installed by entering package mode (press `]` in the julia prompt on a newline) and simply running `] add https://github.com/RobertRosca/cfgrib.jl`, however as the aim is to dive a bit into the code it will be easier to install `cfgrib.jl` as a project instead.